vivek9099/ContactManage/README.md

 The API is secure and requires authentication for accessing the endpoints.

 Technologies Used
-Spring Boot
+1-Spring Boot
-Spring Security
+2-Spring Security
-Spring Data JPA
+3-Spring Data JPA
-H2 Database
+4-H2 Database
-Maven
+5-Maven
 OpenAPI
 Getting Started
 To get started with the API, follow these steps: